microsoft/AIforEarthDataSets/data/naip.md

 `https://naipeuwest.blob.core.windows.net/naip-index/naip_v002_index.zip`

-We also maintain an rtree object to facilitate spatial queries for Python users; see the [sample notebook](https://azure.microsoft.com/en-us/services/open-datasets/catalog/naip?tab=data-access) for details.
+We also maintain an rtree object to facilitate spatial queries for Python users; see the accompanying [sample notebook](naip.ipynb) for details.

 Data can also be browsed [here](https://naipeuwest.blob.core.windows.net/naip/v002/index.html).